 To become an Aldeburgh Young Musician, you will need to apply and audition.
 This involves a two-stage process, which is designed to give you the greatest opportunity to demonstrate yourself to the best of your musical and creative ability.

-The upper age limit to join the scheme initially is 16, but once you have joined you can stay until you are 18.
+The upper age limit for applicants is 17; i.e. they spend at least one year (year 13) at Aldeburgh Young Musicians.
 The scheme is open to national and international students who can commit to the programme fully.